 After making your selection from our fine menu, be entertained by the largest collection of miniature Rolls Royce’s in the southern hemisphere.

 For all the intended elegance of the experience, the restaurant suffered badly from location.

 Not on the Cains Esplanade with ocean views, or in a ritzy outer suburb – the normal locations for elegant fine dining in Cairns.
 Royce plonked the restaurant on an arterial road next to a takeaway chicken shop.
-Midway between a notorious area of public housing and Legoland, a precinct of cheap apartment blocks, the most distinct characteristic of the neighbourhood was economic disadvantage.
+Midway between a notorious area of public housing and Legoland, a precinct of cheap apartment blocks, the most distinctive characteristic of the neighbourhood was its economic disadvantage.

 Not quite an oasis of elegance and aspiration.

 Lord knows how he protected the Rolls on the street.
 Perhaps armed guards or a reinforced underground bunker.
 Unwise people who left their cars on the street overnight in that neighbourhood sometimes awoke to find their vehicle sitting on concrete blocks and the wheels departed to places unknown.

 Despite visits from celebrity chef Bernard King, the venture never succeeded, though it never actually ruined Royce.

 He owned the luxury car outright, his bank account showed a healthy balance and superannuation lay unclaimed in government coffers.